Helping our Veterans

-The things military members see and experience are unique to them.
+The things our military members and veterans see and experience are unique to them.
 A civilian will never know what combat is like unless they enter the service, so they may never understand how conditions like PTSD can affect veterans.

 Post-traumatic stress disorder was made an official condition in 1980 by the American Psychiatric Association after extensive research.
 They placed the condition on the DSM-III after researching veterans who returned from the Vietnam War, in addition to sexual trauma victims and others.
 The APA was able to establish links between the trauma of war and post-military civilian life.
 When PTSD was first identified as an official condition, there were those who did not take it seriously.
 Today, it is widely accepted as a condition that military veterans do experience post-service.